Mastering the Art of Process Mapping: A Time-Tested Approach to Business Success

 2. Use Key Symbols

-While there are over 20 symbols used in formal process mapping, small teams can start with these four basics:
+While there are over 20 symbols used in formal process mapping, keep it basic.
+Small teams can start with these four basics:

 3. Map the Steps

-Start by asking, “What happens next?” for each part of the process.
-Use rectangles to document each action, ensuring they begin with a verb (e.g., “Script video,” “Film video”) to describe the activity clearly.
+Ask, “What happens next?” after each part of the process.
+Use rectangles to document each action, ensuring that you use clear, action based language, i.e., begin with a verb (e.g., “Script video,” “Film video”) to describe the activity clearly.

 4. Identify Decision Points